OfficeDev/Interop-REST-Mail-Contacts-Calendar-Sample/README.md

   Refer to this [Stackoverflow question](http://stackoverflow.com/questions/26355645/error-in-launching-avd) for how to install HAXM

 6. Your app will now start in the emulator.
 If you already have an Office365 developer account, click "CONNECT TO OFFICE 365" and the app will start.
+Otherwise, continue with [Sign Up for Office 365 Developer Account](#sign-up-for-office-365-developer-account).

 ###Sign Up for Office 365 Developer Account